 The very first beginnings of the Amsterdam City Archives date back to the Middle Ages.
 Amsterdam’s most important documents were stored in a special wooden cabinet.
 The cabinet was kept safe in the Iron Chapel of the Old Church.
 The wooden cabinet still exists today and can be found in the middle of the treasure room, as you can see in the photo above.

 Iconic Amsterdam History: De Bazel Trading Company

 The Amsterdam City Archives has been at its current location since 2007.
 The building is called “De Bazel” and used to house one of the biggest trading company in Holland.
 The most notorious president was C.J.K. van Aalst.
 Apparently, employees used to say: “Van Aalst is het brutaalst” (there is nobody bolder than Van Aalst).
 His statue still stands in one of the hallways.

-Most Interesting Documents
+The Most Interesting Documents in the Amsterdam Archives

 The Amsterdam City Archives image bank contains around 340.000 photos, drawings, and prints.
 The archival database holds an additional abundance of historic material that reveals fascinating stories from the past.
 This collection of intriguing documents includes the archives of the Heineken brewery, letters written by Charles Darwin and Mahatma Gandhi, the written excommunication of famous philosopher Spinoza, and a police report from 1942 about Anne’s Frank stolen bicycle.

 The archive’s official website seems to be down right now, but you can still have a look at the museum’s image bank!